Milan is known as the fashion capital of Italy but its historic center holds many interesting sights.

 Visit the 4th century church of the city’s patron saint, Sant’Ambrogio, to see beautiful mosaics and interesting carvings.

 Of course Milan is a great place for shopping, from the Galleria Vittorio Emanuele II shopping arcade built in 1867 to boutique designer fashion shops in the Quadrilatero d’Oro, or Golden Quadrangle, and outlet bargain stores.
 Find the best places to shop in Milan for Fashionistas.

-For more information, please visit Turismo Milano or get one of these guidebooks:
+For more information, please see Milan Travel Guide or get one of these guidebooks: